OPERATOR REQUIREMENTS

 City of Grants Ordinance - Jal

-City of Jal Ordinance - Las Cruces
+City of Jal Ordinance - Magdalena

 City of Las Cruces Ordinance - Lordsburg